fbpx

 • If you’ve “tried” before you buy, i.e. attended an event, workshop, or booked a consultation session run by the organization and it left you with a positive impression.

-The former 2 are indicative of you making your judgement based off the experience of others, and the latter, your personal experience.
+The former 2 are indicative of you making your judgement based on the experience of others, and the latter, your personal experience.
 Ergo, show, don’t tell.
 Instead of trying to communicate the value of your programs, you need to give people a means to experience it.

 I’ve advised support organizations to stop wasting their time (and money) marketing their programs.
 That advice has been met with resistance, I’ve failed to clarify.
 I should have said: “If you stop traditional marketing to focus on word-of-mouth/referrals, it doesn’t mean that you lose control on deal flow.”
 There is a false impression that: